Taziker has successfully retracked four sections of the Big One rollercoaster, marking a move into rollercoaster refurbishment for the company.

 Located at Blackpool Pleasure Beach in Lancashire, the Big One has undergone refurbishment to specific track sections as part of the amusement park’s programme of continued development.
 After over 26 years in operation, the tracks were rebuilt and refitted to give passengers a smoother ride experience.

-Taziker Engineering Services division has undertaken this major refurbishment during the 2019/20 offseason; with the track sections being removed from the structure on 6th November 2019 and successfully refitted on 3rd February 2020.
+Taziker Engineering Solutions division has undertaken this major refurbishment during the 2019/20 offseason; with the track sections being removed from the structure on 6th November 2019 and successfully refitted on 3rd February 2020.

 By firstly performing a 3D scan using Trimble SX10 scanning equipment, key components could be modelled.
 A temporary support frame was created so the tracks could be assembled in one 45m length.
 This was an efficient and cost-effective way for Taziker’s fabrication team to then build the new rollercoaster tracks.